Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Introduction

-On a related note, motivated by ongoing efforts towards implementing symbolic capabilities in AI-systems, concerning in particular automated legal and normative reasoning (see e.g.~\cite{J48,ECAI} and references therein), researchers have set out to investigate families of \textit{quantified} non-classical logics lending themselves to practically effective automation. \footnote{Effective from a pragmatic, best-effort AI engineering perspective, in the sense of performing well enough in the challenging (mostly `undecidable') tasks encountered in contemporary AI.
-Of course, theoretical computability and complexity issues can significantly influence the design of certain safety-critical components.
-However, they cannot guarantee (nor deter) practical success of reasoning tools.
-A good example of this is the impressive performance of SAT-solvers (and more recently SMT-solvers) in formal verification, where they routinely solve complex problems (e.g.~involving thousands of variables) otherwise deemed `untractable' by (worst-case) theoretical analysis.} A particular technique, termed \textit{shallow semantical embeddings} \cite{J41,J23}, has been developed with the aim of reusing automated theorem proving technology for classical first- and higher-order logic in a non-classical setting.
-This technique introduces families of \textit{object logics} by encoding their connectives as terms of a fully formal \textit{meta-logic}, in which their truth conditions are stated and semantical constraints axiomatized.
-This notion is in fact very close in spirit to the original idea by Tarski \cite{Tarski1933} that has influenced several generations of logicians, e.g., by motivating the development of model theory.
-In contrast to traditional model-theoretical investigations that employ natural language (extended with mathematical shorthand) as a meta-language, the meta-logic employed in \textit{shallow semantical embeddings} is a system of higher-order logic (HOL), extending Church's simple theory of types \cite{Church40,SEPTT}, which lies at the heart of many modern automated theorem provers and interactive proof assistant systems \cite{B5}.
-This approach has been employed for interactive (meta-)theoretical investigations in (and about) quantified modal and non-classical logics using mathematical proof assistants, in particular Isabelle/HOL \cite{Isabelle}.
-Moreover, this research has been applied for the logico-pluralistic, computer-supported formalization and analysis of philosophical arguments and normative theories (cf.~\cite{ECAI,J48,J41} and references therein).
+On a related note, spurred by ongoing efforts to implement symbolic capabilities in AI systems, particularly with respect to automated legal and normative reasoning (see e.g.~\cite{J48,ECAI} and references therein), a specific technique, known as \textit{shallow semantical embedding} \cite{J41,J23}, has been developed with the intent of repurposing automated theorem proving technology for classical first- and higher-order logic to provide \textit{practically effective} \footnote{Effective from a pragmatic, best-effort AI engineering perspective, meaning performing adequately in the challenging (predominantly \textit{undecidable}) tasks encountered in contemporary AI.
+While theoretical computability and complexity issues can significantly influence the design of certain safety-critical systems (e.g., in cybersecurity), they cannot guarantee (nor deter) practical success of automated reasoning tools.
+A good example of this is the impressive performance of SAT-solvers (and more recently SMT-solvers) in formal verification, where they routinely solve complex problems (e.g., involving hundreds of variables) otherwise deemed `intractable' by (worst-case) theoretical analysis.} automation for families of \textit{quantified} non-classical logics.
+This technique introduces families of \textit{object logics} by encoding their connectives as terms of a fully formal \textit{meta-logic}, in which their truth conditions are stated and semantical constraints are axiomatized.
+This approach aligns closely with the original idea as proposed by Tarski \cite{Tarski1933}, and which has influenced several generations of logicians, for example, by motivating the development of model theory.
+In contrast to traditional model-theoretical investigations that use natural language (extended with mathematical shorthand) as a meta-language, the meta-logic used in shallow semantical embeddings is a system of higher-order logic (HOL), extending Church's simple theory of types \cite{Church40,SEPTT}, which lies at the heart of many modern automated theorem provers and interactive proof assistant systems \cite{B5}.
+This approach has been utilized for interactive (meta-)theoretical investigations in (and about) quantified modal and non-classical logics using mathematical proof assistants, in particular Isabelle/HOL \cite{Isabelle}.
+Moreover, this research has been applied to the logico-pluralistic, computer-supported formalization and analysis of philosophical arguments and normative theories (cf.~\cite{ECAI,J48,J41} and references therein).